shamscorner/bloc-vue-3-clean-pattern/README.md

 If you want to create a frontend application, there are many frameworks to choose from (React, Vue.js, Angular, Svelte, etc.).
 Let's say you select one of these frameworks and start developing your project.
 But on the long run if you want to change with something else, you have to change the entire codebase from start to finish.
 And that's why moving away from frameworks and separating the core business logics will give you the ultimate power to avoid those mistakes in the future.

 I have read this awesome blog post - [moving away from framework on frontend using clean architecture](http://xurxodev.com/frontend-clean_architecture/) and decided to use that approach on my own.
-Turned out, implementing the clean architecture pattern on (Vue 3 + Typescript) project is not that big of a deal at all.
+Turned out, implementing the clean architecture pattern on (Vue 3 + Typescript) project is not that big of a deal.

 ## Overview